xavibenjamin/brightpixels.blog/hello-world.md

 *Phew*.
 Now that we've got that out of the way allow me to introduce myself.
 I'm [Tim Smith](https://ttimsmith.com/), a former designer and frontend developer, currently working as the Senior Producer at [Changelog Media](https://changelog.com/).

 This site has over 600 posts.
 Some are pretty good; others are ok, some are downright bad.
 And guess what?
 That's ok.
 The site serves to document my interests and opinions at that moment.
-Just like any other human, growth causes opinions and positions to change.
+Just as a person goes through different phases of life, so has this site.
+There have been periods where I write a lot about a particular topic, then move on to another. _Bright Pixels_ is a reflection of my life, my personal growth, my successes, and my sorrows.

 I have three main rules for myself: